Kotex: History

 New Freedom is a former brand in the Kotex family.
 New Freedom was one of the first beltless pads manufactured in the early 1970s.

 Product line

-In August 2009 Kotex launched a premium sub-brand called Kotex Luxe in Singapore.
+In August 2009, Kotex launched a premium sub-brand called Kotex Luxe in Singapore.
 It launched U by Kotex Tween, products aimed at girls aged 8–12 in the US in 2011.

 Recalls and defects

-In September 2012 Kimberly-Clark issued a warning regarding a shipment of rejected Kotex tampons that had been stolen and sold to the public.
-The company said that the defective products posed only a minor health risk to consumers.
+In September 2012, Kimberly-Clark issued a warning regarding a shipment of rejected Kotex tampons stolen and sold to the public.
+The company said the defective products posed only a minor health risk to consumers.

 In December 2018, Kimberly-Clark issued a recall of U by Kotex Sleek tampons due to findings that the product would sometimes break apart during removal, leaving behind fragments in the body that could require medical attention for removal.

+"Red Dot" controversy

+In 2004, advertisements featuring a CG anthropomorphic red punctuation dot, known as the Red Dot, were televised with the slogan "Kotex fits.
+Period."
+That slogan was launched for the product's marketing campaign in October 2000.
+The Red Dot, referring to a woman's "period", dissolves on the pad.
+This was viewed as questionable because of the likelihood that the ads could be viewed by children who had no understanding of the terminology used in the ad.
+In 2005, it was announced that the slogan would no longer be used for the product due to it having harmed sales of the product, realizing that its advertised meaning for "menstruation" was never meant to be publicized in front of children, even with the use of an animated red punctuation mark.